Wynonna Judd: Personal life

-In November 2003, Wynonna taped an appearance on an episode of The Oprah Winfrey Show discussing what she described as a severe dependence on food.
+In also in November 2003, Wynonna taped an appearance on an episode of The Oprah Winfrey Show discussing what she described as a severe dependence on food.
 The episode aired in February 2004.
 Judd had been working with the show in an effort to lose weight and get to the root of her dependence.
 In September 2005, she was on Oprah a second time discussing her weight loss.